Research integrity framework

 12. Allegations of research misconduct are considered under Ordinance D17, the Investigation of Allegations of Research Misconduct, which aligns closely with the requirements of the Concordat and with the UK Research Integrity Office’s model procedures for the investigation of misconduct in research.

-13. Under these procedures, allegations of research misconduct are made in confidence to the College Secretary, as Chair of the RMRG.
+13. Under these procedures, allegations of research misconduct are made in confidence to the College Secretary and General Counsel, as Chair of the RMRG.
 The other members of the RMRG are the Vice-Provost (Research and Enterprise), the Director of the Research Office and the Director of HR.
 If the RMRG agree that an allegation constitutes research misconduct, it will arrange for a screening investigation to be conducted.
 The purpose of the screening investigation is to determine if there is a prima facie case of research misconduct.
 There are normally three possible outcomes from a screening investigation:

 a.
 That a prima facie case has not been established, in which case the case will normally be dismissed.